kodecocodes/swift-algorithm-club/Egg Drop Problem/README.markdown

 ## Description

 You're in a building with **m** floors and you are given **n** eggs.
-What is the minimum number attempts it will take to find out the lowest floor that breaks the egg?
+What is the maximum number of attempts it will take to find out the floor that breaks the egg?

 For convenience, here are a few rules to keep in mind: